Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 **How do you get AIDS**

-There are only three ways to get AIDS: unprotected sex, contact with infected blood or body fluids and mother to baby transmission.
+ways to get AIDS: unprotected sex, contact with infected blood or body fluids and mother to baby transmission.

 **Unprotected sex:**
 This is the most common way that people get AIDS.
 If you have sex with an HIV positive person and there is direct contact between, you can easily get infected.